tendermint/tendermint/docs/tutorials/go-built-in.md

 		return nil, fmt.Errorf("failed to load node's key: %w", err) }
 ```
-Now we have everything setup to run the Tendermint node.
+Now we have everything set up to run the Tendermint node.
 We construct
 a node by passing it the configuration, the logger, a handle to our application and
 the genesis information: